Flightless and Landfowl Landbirds

 Flightless Landbird Notes

 There are only four species placed in two genera of emus and cassowaries (Casuariidae).
 Both the emu and cassowary are ‘Red List 2019’ assessed as ‘Least Concern’.
 The first sequence shows a young male Southern Cassowary in the Marrdja swamp at Cape Tribulation in Queensland.
 I was standing on a footbridge over the swamp looking for subjects to photograph.
 My wife went ahead to spot wildlife, but she soon returned with the cassowary following close behind.
-I was somewhat concerned about her safety, especially as it was taller than here.
-These birds can be very aggressive, so I stopped taking photos ready to defend with my tripod, but luckily when she reached the bridge, it veered off into the swamp to feed on fruits.
-After a short time, it returned to the forest to hide.
+I was somewhat concerned about her safety, especially as it was as taller than here.
+These birds can be extremely aggressive, so I stopped taking photos ready to defend with my tripod, but luckily when she reached the bridge, it veered off into the swamp to feed on fruits.
+After a short time, it returned to the forest and hide.

-(4) New World Quail (Odontophoridae);
+(d) New World Quail (Odontophoridae).